 - Pacific Project: Making significant improvements in, or developing knowledge contributing to, Pacific health outcomes

 - General Project: Research that would previously have been submitted to the ‘Health and Wellbeing in New Zealand’ and ‘Improving Outcomes for Acute and Chronic Conditions in New Zealand’ research investment streams.

 “Please note: The HRC’s annual funding round also previously included an investment stream focusing on New Zealand Health Delivery.
 However, this funding is now run out of cycle via the Health Delivery Research Investment Round and includes a range of different grant types in addition to project grants.”

-For General Project applications, please use the 2023 Project EOI application form.
-If you are applying for Project funding under the Rangahau Hauora Māori research investment stream, you'll need to apply using the 2023 Rangahau Hauora Māori Project EOI application form.
-For Pacific Project applications, please use the 2023 Pacific Project EOI application form.
+For General Project applications, please use the 2023 Project EOI and full application forms.
+If you are applying for Project funding under the Rangahau Hauora Māori research investment stream, you'll need to apply using the 2023 Rangahau Hauora Māori Project EOI and full application forms.
+For Pacific Project applications, please use the 2023 Pacific Project EOI and full application forms.